CASE STUDY - SHIPPED APP

 What if we worked with our spontaneous focus and dopamine-seeking behavior for productivity?

-Rigid schedules, task planning, and completion-based rewards create friction and shame when work sessions derail.
-A focus tool that prioritizes momentum over completion could reduce friction and increase follow-through.
+Rigid schedules, task planning, and completion-based rewards create friction and shame when work sessions deviate.

 OUTCOME